HSC results services

 TAFE NSW - TAFE stands for NSW Technical and Further Education Commission.
 Many HSC courses give students credit towards TAFE credentials.
 Credit can be gained from general courses, such as Geography and Visual Arts, as well as from courses that include vocational units of competency.

 Students may also undertake TAFE study prior to enrolling in university.
 The Australian Vice-Chancellors' Committee (AVCC) has developed, with participating universities, national credit transfer arrangements for holders of TAFE qualifications in 15 broad fields of study.
-For more information about TAFE visit the website tafensw.edu.au or call 131 601.
+For more information about TAFE visit the website tafensw.edu.au.

 Universities Admissions Centre (UAC) - The HSC results are used by the Universities Admissions Centre (UAC) to calculate a rank order of students known as the Australian Tertiary Admission Rank (ATAR).
 The ATAR is not a mark, nor is it a summary of the HSC.
 It is a ranking system used to allocate university placements.
 Contact UAC for more information about the ATAR and university admissions.